Las Colonias Park

 Butterfly Pond & Las Colonias Ponds There are three different ponds for the community to enjoy at Las Colonias Park.
-The ponds have water features and the public can enjoy the water by kayak or paddle board.
-Swimming and tubes are not aloud in the ponds.
+The ponds have water features and the public can enjoy the water by kayak or paddleboard.
+Swimming and tubes are not allowed in the ponds.

 River Equipment RentalsGrand Junction Stand Up Paddle (GJ SUP) is located on the east side of Las Colonias Park next to the Butterfly Pond.
 The public can rent equipment to float down the River Park, on the ponds, or down the Colorado River.

-Dog ParksThe Las Colonias Dog Parks consist of three different sections.
+Dog ParksThe Las Colonias Dog Parks consists of three different sections.
 Currently, users can enjoy the west section of the Las Colonias Dog Parks.
 The two additional sections are currently closed.

 The community raised $2.1 million locally to match a $1.6 million grant from the Department of Local Affairs.
 Local fundraising support is thanks to the Downtown Development Authority, Riverfront Foundation, Goodwin Foundation, Bacon Family Foundation, Grand Junction Lions Club, El Pomar Foundation, Gates Family Foundation, Department of Energy, Navarro, and the City of Grand Junction.